arkime/arkimeweb/_wiki/cont3xt.md

 You'll need to run cont3xt.js from the cont3xt directory.

 If not using anonymous mode, every user will need either the cont3xtUser or cont3xtAdmin role assigned to them.
-The cont3xtAdmin role will all the user to edit any link group.
+The cont3xtAdmin role will allow the user to edit any link group.

 ### Settings

-By default settings live in a config.ini file.
+By default, settings live in a config.ini file.
 There are two types of settings that you may need to change: Settings with the cont3xt service itself and settings with the integrations.
 It is assumed that each user of Cont3xt will set up their own integration users/keys but it is possible to have global keys.

 #### General
 Create a `[cont3xt]` section